NFL Power Rankings: The most interesting teams to watch in free agency, from 32 to 1

 Biggest need: Pass rusher

 The defending champions can pretty much fill any hole they feel they have.
 The Patriots aren’t typically too aggressive with big-money signings, though Darrelle Revis’ large one-year deal worked out well in 2014.
 The Patriots could make a big splash this year if they want.
 The money is there.
 Only four teams can outspend the Patriots: Cleveland, San Francisco, Jacksonville and Tampa Bay.
 And perhaps the Patriots feel like it’s time to make some big moves, with Tom Brady turning 40.
-He won’t play at an MVP-type level forever.
+He won’t play at an MVP level forever.
 And just think: Good players are often willing to take less in New England for the chance to win.

 1. Tampa Bay Buccaneers ($66.1 million)